poplers24/automation_for_an_send_request_api_project/README.md

 Step:

-1. Send a POST request to the endpoint /api/users/ with the request body: "first_name": "Ivan", "last_name": "Smirnov", "company_id": 1.
+1. Send a POST request to the endpoint /api/users/ with the request body: "first_name": "Maksim", "last_name": "Smirnov", "company_id": 3.
 2. Send a GET request to the endpoint /api/users/ with the user_id of the created user.
 3. Send a PUT request to the endpoint /api/users/ with the request body: "first_name": "Ivan", "last_name": "Smirnov", "company_id": 1.
 4. Send a GET request to the endpoint /api/users/ with the user_id of the created user.